 Design and Technology enables pupils to develop their design and technology capabilities through a combination of designing and making.
 Units of work are linked to the themes of the term.
 Pupils use their creativity and imagination to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs.
 In doing so, they develop skills and learn to take risks, be creative and innovative, and competent at combining materials.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.

-A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment invent and create their own works of art, craft and design.
-Art lessons at Speenhamland allow the children to express themselves as well as show casing their creativity and artistic talents.
-Children learn to use a variety of different media including, chalk, paints, pastels, charcoal, collage materials, textiles, Modroc, batik, ink and clay.
-Our children look at the use of colour, pattern, texture, form, printing and drawing and record their work in their sketchbooks as well as displayed across the school.
+At Speenhamland School, we follow PlanBee to ensure we have a high-quality art and design education that engages, inspires and challenges pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
+Our art lessons allow the children to express themselves as well as show case their creativity and artistic talents.
+Children learn to use a variety of different media including: chalk, paints, pastels, charcoal, collage materials, textiles, Modroc, Batik, ink and clay.
+Our children look at the use of colour, pattern, texture, form, printing and drawing and record their work in their sketchbooks as well as in displays across the school.

-At Speenhamland we ensure art is included in opportunities other than discreet lessons, art work will often be used as a stimulus for writing and well as discussing the effect of art and use of colour on mood and state of mind.
+At Speenhamland, we ensure art is included in opportunities other than discreet lessons.
+Art work will often be used as a stimulus for writing as well as discussing the effect of art and use of colour on mood and state of mind.

 Music at Speenhamland is taught through an online, interactive music scheme called ‘Charanga’.
 The scheme is used to deliver lessons on a weekly basis where children listen to, appraise, rehearse and perform a range of musical pieces.
 The scheme is progressive and ensures that children build on previous skills and knowledge whilst exploring a range of music genres.
 The on-screen resources are visual and ensure that every lesson is full of musical content!